-The level of new housing proposed in the village will require some development on greenfield land which could have adverse impacts on habitats and species due to landtake and habitat fragmentation.
+The level of new housing proposed in the village will require some limited development on greenfield land which could have adverse impacts on habitats and species due to landtake and habitat fragmentation.
 The significance of the effect will be dependent on the biodiversity value of the sites to be developed.
 However, the protection and enhancement of Cheverell's Green, as well as the protection of other small scale features of ecological importance, will help to progress the biodiversity objective.

 Deculverting the River Ver could improve water quality and result in biodiversity enhancements.
-However, negative effects are also forecast in relation to water, as the provision of new housing will have capacity implications for the waste water treatment works with associated risks relating to poor water quality downstream of the works.
-A large area of the Hicks Road site is in flood zones 2 and 3 and there would therefore be flood risk for new developments.
+However, negative effects are also forecast in relation to water, as the provision of new housing may have capacity implications for the waste water treatment works with associated risks relating to poor water quality downstream of the works.
+A large area of the Hicks Road site is in flood zones 2 and 3 and there would therefore be flood risk for new developments, which will need to be mitigated through site design and layout.
+The development requirements require close liaison with the Environment Agency on this and related issues.